Primitive asymptotics in $\phi^4$ vector theory: Introduction

-Regarding the classification of the $N$ dependence of non-primitive graphs (\cref{sec:nonprimitive}), we reproduce the known fact that \enquote{bubble} graphs (fish chains) dominate.
+Regarding the classification of the $N$ dependence of the symmetry factors $T(G,N)$ of non-primitive graphs (\cref{sec:nonprimitive}), we reproduce the known fact that \enquote{bubble} graphs (fish chains) dominate at $N\rightarrow \infty$.
 Conversely, the fish-free graphs of highest degree in $N$ at every $L$ are indeed primitive, because inserting any subgraph that is not a multiedge effectively lowers the degree in a large-$N$ expansion.
 In that respect, our results are analogous to the dominance of \emph{melonic} graphs \cite[Sect.~4]{gurau_random_2016} \cite{bonzom_critical_2011} in tensor theories.
 The classification of $N$ dependence in terms of Gurau degree identifies \emph{schemes} as building blocks, analogously to the primitive graphs in our case, but details are different: Primitiveness and the coradical degree only implies bounds on the $N$ dependence (\cref{thm:degree_bound}), but not an exact classification.
 Conversely, the coradical degree amounts to the exact classification in terms of leading-log expansions.
 One of the main results of the present work is that these two, seemingly unrelated, expansions in fact have a lot in common.
 We leave a precise classification of the $N$ dependence of the leading-log expansion for future work.
-It would of course also be interesting to find a concrete theory that has Feynman graphs similar to $\O(N)$ symmetric $\phi^4$ theory, but without multiedge graphs.

 Regarding the role of degree bounds, it is worth stressing that the exact asymptotics of the average order in $N$, $\left \langle k \right \rangle _L$ from \cref{average_order_asymptotics}, gives a very nice and explicit understanding of the interplay between loop expansion and large-$N$ expansion: For the large-$N$ expansion, one is concerned with degree bounds of classes of graphs, which are linear in the loop order $L$.
 However, the average order is only logarithmic in $L$, which implies that at large fixed $L$, the overwhelming majority of terms in the $\O(N)$ symmetry factors is of very low order in $N$, much lower than the degree bound.
-Consequently, it is no contradiction that the loop expansion diverges, while the large-$N$ expansion does not.
+Both the loop expansion and the large-$N$ expansion ultimately include the same infinite set of graphs, and it is the smallness of the large-order coefficients in $N$ in the polynomials $T(G,N)$ that makes it possible for the large-$N$ expansion converge, while the loop expansion does not.

 The fact that the $\O(N)$ symmetry factor $T(G,N)$ factorizes for insertion of subgraphs of \emph{arbitrary} valence (\cref{lem:factorization_T}), not just 4-valent ones, is an example of how the symmetry of the theory is reflected in an infinite set of identities.
 In fact, one could include arbitrary interaction terms of the form $(\vec \phi)^{2k}$ into the Lagrangian without spoiling the factorization.
 Such vertices would render the theory non-renormalizable by power counting (unless the spacetime dimension is changed), but the counterterms of higher valence would still have the same $T(G,N)$ as the vertices.
 Moreover, the vertices of higher valence would be \enquote{proportional} to products of vertices of lower valence in the sense that the sum of trees produces the same $T(G,N)$ as a single vertex.
 This behaviour is a very simple, but thereby instructive, example of how a symmetry imposes relation between arbitrarily many terms, analogous to the mechanism that has been suggested for gravity \cite{kreimer_anatomy_2006,kreimer_remark_2008,kissler_offshell_2021}.
 The case of gravity is of course more complicated since for a \emph{local} symmetry, the identities involve derivatives and thereby the kinematics of the vertices, which is not the case for the present global $\O(N)$ symmetry.